karthic-psa/Replenisher-Task-List/README.md

 3. Django REST framework
 4. Bootstrap - already provided through CDN in project file (however you can install it or modify as you need.)
 5. jQuery - already provided through CDN in project file
-6. SQLite3 - as the database (already pre-installed with the project on django)
+6. SQLite - as the database (already pre-installed with the project on django)

 ## Instructions on how to install and run the project: ##